St John's Church, Ballachulish

-St John's Church is a former church building in Ballachulish, Highland, Scotland.
-It dates to 1842, replacing an earlier Episcopal church, and was designed by Oban architect Peter Macnab.
-It is now Category C listed, and stands a few yards southeast of the present church building.
+The former church building stands a few yards southeast of the present church.
+Local tradition has it that this was the store house from which Bishop Forbes preached in 1770; it was later consecrated as a chapel.

 The church's burial ground, which features a ha-ha at the seaward boundary, is Category B listed.
-According to Historic Environment Scotland, it contains an "exceptional collection of 19th-century finely inscribed" tomb stones.
+According to Historic Environment Scotland, it contains an "exceptional collection of 19th-century finely inscribed" tomb stones; many are of Ballachulish slate.